khengsaurus/react-column-flex-wrap/README.md

 https://stackoverflow.com/questions/33891709/when-flexbox-items-wrap-in-column-mode-container-does-not-grow-its-width

 The core component's width is set by tabulating its children's dimensions.
+The column's max-height or height has to be specified via styles or css class, in px, %, vh, vw, em or rem.

 ## Example